-- · identifying, recruiting, integrating, retaining, and motivating additional employees; - · leasing or purchasing additional physical facilities to accommodate our increasing employee headcount; - managing our internal development efforts effectively, including the clinical and FDA review process for our current and future product candidates, while complying with our contractual obligations to contractors and other third parties; - · expanding our operational, financial and management controls, reporting systems, and procedures; and - · managing increasing operational and managerial complexity.
+- identifying, recruiting, integrating, retaining, and motivating additional employees; - executing a planned move to our new corporate headquarters in 2022; - increasing employee headcount; - managing our internal development efforts effectively, including the clinical and FDA review process for our current and future product candidates, while complying with our contractual obligations to contractors and other third parties; - expanding our operational, financial and management controls, reporting systems, and procedures; and - managing increasing operational and managerial complexity.

 Our future financial performance and our ability to continue to develop and, if approved, commercialize our product candidates will depend, in part, on our ability to effectively manage any future growth.
-Our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to manage these growth activities.
+Our management may also have to divert a disproportionate amount of its attention away from day-today activities in order to manage these growth activities.